menu

 Finally, our research revealed that more commuters here take the bus to work (9.9% ride the bus) than 95.0% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-American households most often have a car, and regularly they have two or three.
-But households in the Adams Morgan Northwest neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Adams Morgan Northwest neighborhood have a highly unusual car ownership.
 31.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.3% of U.S. neighborhoods.

 Did you know that the Adams Morgan Northwest neighborhood has more Eastern European and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.3% of this neighborhood's residents have Eastern European ancestry and 2.5% have Brazilian ancestry.